 Kentucky's new Secretary of State Michael Adams says he's been an "election nerd" since childhood.
 Growing up in a Democratic family in what was once the Democratic stronghold of western Kentucky, the young Adams instead gravitated to the politics of Republicans, finding inspiration in President Ronald Reagan and Congressman Jack Kemp.

-Journalists from around the state discuss the news of the week with host Bill Bryant, including the political fallout from this year's Fancy Farm picnic held on Aug.
-4. Scheduled guests: Ryland Barton, Kentucky Public Radio; Adam Beam, The Associated Press; and Mandy McLaren, Louisville Courier Journal.
+Journalists from around the state discuss the news of the week with host Bill Bryant, including the recanvass of voting for the 2019 gubernatorial election and incumbent Gov. Matt Bevin’s concession.
+Scheduled guests: Ryland Barton, Kentucky Public Radio; Beth Musgrave, Lexington Herald-Leader; and Morgan Watkins, Louisville Courier Journal.

 Renee Shaw and her guests discuss the 2019 election.
 Guests: Tres Watson, former spokesman for the Kentucky Republican Party and founder of Capitol Reins; Kelsey Cooper, a Republican strategist and communications director for U.S. Senator Rand Paul; Jonathan Miller, former Democratic state treasurer; and Christian Motley, a Democratic strategist.

 Watch candidates for statewide office give victory and concession speeches on the evening of the Nov.
 5 general election in Kentucky, recorded during KET’s election results coverage.